ingriddorioschulze/tic-tac-toe-game/README.md

 # about

-Tic-tac-toe game tutorial build in React.
+Tic-tac-toe game build in React coding along with the Tutorial.

 # technologies